Understand the connection between acne and hormones

 WEAK LIVER & GUT

 If functioning properly, the liver packages up all the “bad” estrogen and shuttles it to the gut to be eliminated for good.
 However, sometimes the gut contains certain bacteria that have the ability to reactivate these estrogens.
-These reactivated estrogens are reabsorbed back into the body, continuing the cycle of hormone imbalance and acne.
+These reactivated estrogens are reabsorbed back into the body, continuing the cycle of hormone imbalances and hormonal acne.
 This is a main reason why gut health has become such a hot topic in when it comes to acne.

 Your genes are like the blueprint of your body, containing individualized instructions that tell your body, including your liver and gut, how to produce, process, and eliminate hormones.
-Based on these instructions, your body may be more prone to high or low levels of certain hormones, or more sensitive to normal levels of certain hormones, making you more likely to have hormonal imbalances, such as estrogen dominance.
+Based on these instructions, your body may be more prone to high or low levels of certain hormones, or more sensitive to normal levels of certain hormones, making you more likely to have hormone imbalances, such as estrogen dominance.

-One of the biggest influences on our hormones are “xenoestrogens,” a fancy word for synthetic estrogens found in plastics, non-natural personal care products, and even foods, particularly those that are inorganic or processed.
+One of the biggest influences on our hormones are “xenoestrogens,” a fancy word for synthetic estrogens found in plastics, non-natural personal care products, and even foods, particularly those that are non-organic or processed.
 These artificial "bad" estrogens look identical to the “good” ones found in our body.
-They sneak onto our hormone receptors and stay there, causing increased estrogen levels and, eventually, estrogen dominance.
+They sneak onto our hormone receptors and stay there, causing increased estrogen and, eventually, estrogen dominance.

-A TARGETED SOLUTION THAT WORKS
+A TARGETED HORMONAL ACNE SUPPLEMENT THAT WORKS

 DIM (3,3'-DIINDOLYLMETHANE)